-CONTRACT NROTC STUDENTS are selected annually during freshman Orientation by the Department of Naval Science at Cornell from among the entering freshmen who apply.
-They are enrolled as civilians by executing a contract with the Navy upon matriculating, and they receive free Naval Science textbooks and uniforms for four years, and a subsistence allowance of about \$27 per month during their last two years.
+CONTRACT NROTC STUDENTS are selected on the campus by the Professor of Naval Science, Cornell University, during the freshman orientation period, and they are enrolled as civilians by executing a contract with the Navy upon matriculating.
+They receive free Naval Science textbooks and uniforms for four years, and a subsistence allowance of about \$27 a month during their last two years.
 They are required to participate in one summer cruise of about six weeks' duration immediately following their third year of Naval Science.
 Upon graduation, they are commissioned Ensigns, U.S. Naval Reserve, or Second Lieutenants, U.S. Marine Corps Reserve, and may be required to serve on active duty up to two years.
-If not assigned to active duty, they will be placed in an inactive status but are obligated to serve a total of six years (active and inactive) as commissioned officers.
-Entering freshmen who desire to enroll as Contract NROTC students should apply at the Naval ROTC unit (Department of Naval Science) in Barton Hall September 18-21, 1957.
+They are obligated to serve a total of six years (active and inactive) as commissioned officers.
+They may apply for commissions as career officers in the regular Navy.
+Entering freshmen who desire to enroll as Contract NROTC students must apply at the Naval ROTC unit (Department of Naval Science) in Barton Hall.
+Selection starts on the campus at 0900 on the Wednesday (September 16, 1959, and September 14, 1960) preceding the registration days for the fall terms.
 The number of students who can be accepted is limited by quota set by the Department of the Navy.